New Centre-Right: Internal squabbles and splits

 Following Alfano's decision to support Sergio Mattarella's bid to become President of Italy during the 2015 presidential election (Matteralla was effectively elected on 31 January), the NCD experienced an internal crisis.
 Most notably, Barbara Saltamartini and Maurizio Sacconi resigned from party's spokesperson and leader in the Senate, respectively.
 Schifani was unanimously elected to succeed to Sacconi, while Saltamartini left the party altogether.
-In March Lupi was hit by a minor corruption scandal and resigned from minister of Infrastrctures and Transports.
+In March Lupi was hit by a minor corruption scandal and resigned from minister of Infrastructures and Transports.
 As result, the party was left with only two ministers.
 In April De Girolamo, a frequent critic of the government since Mattarella's election, was replaced as leader in the Chamber by Lupi.
 During the summer, one deputy (De Girolamo, who had been a founder of The Republicans) and one MEP (Massimiliano Salini) re-joined FI.

 A bigger blow to Alfano came in October, when Quaglieriello resigned from coordinator and threatened to lead a splinter group out of the party if the NCD were to continue its support to Renzi.
 In the following weeks, Quaglieriello deserted a meeting of the party's national board and made clear he was leaving the party.
 Two deputies (Vincenso Piso and Eugenia Roccella) and two colleagues of Quaglieriello (Andrea Augello and Giovanardi) in the Senate followed suit.
 These, along with a fourth senator (Luigi Compagna, a former Liberal) finally launched Identity and Action (IDEA).

 In February 2016, during a government reshuffle, NCD's Enrico Costa was appointed minister of Regional Affairs and Autonomies.
 Shortly afterwards, it was announced by Lorenzin that the party would soon change its name, dropping the word "right", or take part to the formation of an entirely new party.

 After NCD's dismal results in the 2016 local elections, several MPs, mainly senators, started weighing on leaving the party.
 In July 2016 Schifani, who criticised the party's permanence in the government and aimed at re-unifying the Italian fractured centre-right, stepped down from leader in the Senate and was replaced by Laura Bianconi, a close ally of Alfano.
 A couple of weeks later, Schifani left the party, along with another senator, and returned to FI.